dspachos/Edge10RSP/README.md

 5. Better code workflow and design of the `main` class

-6. A proper way to mask the input of player 1 (e.g. use an asterix) for Human vs Human matches
+6. A proper way to <strong>mask</strong> the input of player 1 (e.g. use an asterix) for Human vs Human matches

 Generally I'd spend some more time on designing the project (classes, members, methods, scope etc).

-## Some final comments

-<i>The whole think took me ~3hours including documentation, and generally I spent 1 more hour installing VStudio, libs, extensions etc.</i>

-<i>Probably I'm missing some of the best practices of the `C#` language, I've never used the language before - so I tried to stick with concepts (such as OOP) known from other languages.</i>

-<i>Usually, I embed the testing in the whole building workflow, I wasn't able to do that now, probaly this can be done easyliy with the use of the full Visual Studio (?).</i>

-Regards

-Dimitris Spachos